-On discovering the Clark Gable blogathon, my thoughts immediately returned to a now still elusive idea – from just over a year ago – for another Blogathon, centred round Gable’s wife Carole Lombard.
+On discovering the Clark Gable blogathon, my thoughts immediately returned to a now still elusive idea – from just over a year ago – for another Blogathon, centred around Gable’s wife Carole Lombard.
 Sadly there was still no sign of The Scarlett O’ Hara War (1980) on the telly streaming channel.
-I plonked for this choice.
+So, I plonked for this choice.
 Primarily because of his co-star Gig Young.
-As I’d a bit of a crush on him in Young at Heart (1954).
+As I had a bit of a crush on him in Young at Heart (1954).

 After learning Young co-starred with Doris Day again in this film, I fervently hoped she’d go for Gig this time with the happy Hollywood ending I’d craved for their 1954 movie.
 But deep down feeling, with Clark Gable in the cast this wasn’t to be… so despite this I settled down for this black and white, romantic comedy.

 The film starts with a wee familiar Doris Day jaunty schoo-wop song, named after the title of the film, Teacher’s Pet (1958).
 This immediately conjures up images – sadly only in my head – of Doris Day belting out the title track, wearing a pink shift dress accompanied by at least three white, tuxedo-clad, chiselled Jon Hamm lookalike backing singers crowded around a microphone.

 Back to reality… where after this jaunty title song, Teacher’s Pet transports us to New York journalism in the late 1950s.
 A bunch of random extras are being shuffled around in a tour of the Evening Chronicle newspaper building.
 One of the women, a Mrs Kovac slips away and confronts the gruff but respected editor of the Evening Chronicle, James Gannon (Gable) about him employing her son Barney.